 - 1) Conducting research with integrity, responsibility, transparency and accountability - a.
 Special efforts in sharing data and methods - b.
-Special efforts in ensuring the robustness, credibility of results - 2) Encouraging good research practice in other actors - a.
+Special efforts in ensuring the robustness, credibility of results - 2) Supporting good research practice amongst colleagues - a.
 Collaborative, communicative behaviours - b.
-Efforts made to aid one's lab/community/field improve methods and practices - 3) Fostering an environment supportive of research integrity - a.
+Efforts made to aid one's laboratory or community or research field to improve methods and practices - 3) Fostering an environment supportive of research integrity - a.
 Setting up structures that aid promotion and awareness - b.
-Creating events and initiatives to encourage open discussions - 4) Seek training for oneself and actively training colleagues in research integrity

-- 5) Actively promoting RI and preventing, reporting and amending behaviours that constitute research misconduct - a.
-Special efforts in aiding self-correction, e.g. helping uncover flaws with a common methodology or ensuring the correction or retraction of flawed publications. - b.
+Creating events and initiatives to encourage open discussions - 4) Seek training for oneself and actively training colleagues in research integrity - 5) Actively promoting RI and preventing, reporting and amending behaviours that constitute research misconduct - a.
+Special efforts in aiding self-correction, e.g. helping uncover flaws of a commonly used methodology or ensuring the correction or retraction of flawed publications. - b.
 Correcting or retracting one's own flawed work.